htcondor/htcondor/docs/platform-specific/linux.rst

 -  The kernel version
 -  The version of the GNU C library (glibc)
 -  the version of GNU C Compiler (GCC) used to build and link HTCondor jobs.
-This matters for HTCondor’s standard universe, which provides checkpoints and remote system calls.
+This matters for HTCondor's standard universe, which provides checkpoints and remote system calls.

 The HTCondor Team tries to provide support for various releases of the